travisgoodspeed/md380tools/README.md

 upgrade tool, `upgrade.exe`, available inside their firmware upgrade downloads.
 Here are the steps:

+* Change your MD380 language setting to English
 * Turn off your MD380 using the volume knob.
 * Attach the Tytera USB cable to the SP and MIC ports of your MD380.
 * Attach the Tytera USB cable to your host computer.